dboyliao/pypeup/README.md

 ## First Glance

-Suppose you have a bunch of functions written before dealing with data with same structure (e.g they are all `array`, `integer`, ...etc) and you want to pipe them up for complex computations, `pypipe` is at your service.
+Suppose you have a bunch of functions dealing with data of the same structure (e.g they are all `array`, `integer`, ...etc) and you want to pipe them up for complex computations, `pypipe` is here at your service.

 With `pypipe`, you can write something like this: